by Gary Hunter

 “There’s a line I don’t cross, it’s called integrity,” she said.
 “I’m not taking my bra off to go into an all-male prison.”

 The same thing happened to Alice Gagne, 47, when she went to visit her son in late February 2017.
 In the past, she’d informed guards that she was wearing an underwire bra and received a pat down.
 She was informed that pat down searches were no longer an option, and the only way to proceed was to put her bra in a locker while she visited.
-The bra-removal policy was also ...
+The bra-removal policy was also applied to underage female ...

 by Derek Gilna